voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 > <LoyaltiesRewardAssignmentsListResponseBody> list_reward_assignments1(campaign_id, opts)

-List Reward Assignments
+List Reward Assignments with campaign ID

-Returns reward assignments from a given loyalty campaign.  📘 Alternative endpoint  This endpoint is an alternative to this endpoint.
+Returns reward assignments from a given loyalty campaign.  📘 Alternative endpoint  This endpoint is an alternative to this [endpoint](/api-reference/loyalties/list-campaign-rewards).
 The URL was re-designed to be more contextual to the type of data returned in the response.

 ### Examples